-Bestselling memoirs can generally fall into one of the following three story categories.
-This is because gripping stories follow certain rules, whether it’s a movie, a great ad, or a rolling joke around the campfire.
+That said, bestselling memoirs can generally fall into one of the following three story categories.
+A gripping story actually brings on a physical response – and so to tell a page-turning story that physically, emotionally and mentally stays with the reader you need to follow certain rules, whether you’re writing a movie, a great ad, or telling a tale on the phone!

 Even if you’re writing a literary memoir, you still want it to sell, right?
 If you don’t want it to sell (perhaps you’re just writing a memoir for your family), I’m sure you want people to finish reading it.

 When you look at bestselling memoirs such as Eat, Pray, Love by Elizabeth Gilbert, or Running with Scissors by Augusten Burroughs, or my favourite, Lit by Mary Karr, they each follow one of the three types of ‘story’ outlined below.
 When you’re finding literary memoirs to model, you might also like to see which category each falls into.

 By pinpointing the structure of other bestselling memoirs, it help you choose the way you want to tell your personal story.

 Make note of the key themes in each type of memoir for what to include.

 1: The redemption memoir